-13. Note Receivable

-On July 31, 2002, the Company sold substantially all of the operating assets (principally inventory, equipment and intangible assets) of its Metro-Tel segment, which was engaged in the manufacture and sale of telephone test equipment.
-The purchase price was \$800,000 which was payable \$250,000 in cash and a \$550,000 promissory note, bearing interest at prime + 1%, (7.25% and 5.25% at June 30, 2005 and 2004, respectively) and payable monthly over 42 months commencing October 1, 2002.
-The promissory note is guaranteed by certain companies affiliated with the purchaser and the purchaser's and the affiliates' principal shareholders and is collateralized by the operating assets of the purchaser and the affiliated companies.
-The Company has agreed to subordinate payment of the promissory note, obligations of the affiliated companies of the purchaser under their guarantees and the collateral granted by the purchaser and the affiliated companies to the obligations of the purchaser and the affiliated companies to two bank lenders.
+13. Note Receivable On July 31, 2002, the Company sold substantially all of the operating assets (principally inventory, equipment and intangible assets) of its Metro-Tel segment, which was engaged in the manufacture and sale of telephone test equipment.
+The purchase price was \$800,000 which was payable \$250,000 in cash and a \$550,000 promissory note, bearing interest at prime + 1%, (7.25% at June 30, 2005) and payable monthly over 42 months commencing October 1, 2002.
+The promissory note is guaranteed by certain companies affiliated with the purchaser and the purchaser's and the affiliated companies.
+The Company has agreed to subordinate payment of the promissory note, obligations of the affiliated companies of the purchaser under their guarantees and the collateral granted by the purchaser and the affiliated companies to two bank lenders.
 The purchaser prepaid \$50,000 of the note in 2003.
-As of June 30, 2005, there was \$67,857 outstanding under this note.
-The remaining principal is due during fiscal 2006.
+The note was fully paid in November 2005.

-The Company's reportable segments are 14.
-Segment Information strategic businesses that offer different products and services.
+14. Segment Information The Company's reportable segments are strategic businesses that offer different products and services.
 They are managed separately because each business requires different technology and marketing strategies.

 Steiner-Atlantic Corp., Steiner-Atlantic Brokerage Corp. and DRYCLEAN USA Development Corp., wholly-owned subsidiaries of the Company, comprise the commercial and industrial laundry and dry cleaning equipment segment.
-Steiner-Atlantic Corp. is a supplier of dry cleaning equipment, industrial laundry equipment and steam boilers to customers in the United States. the Caribbean and Latin American markets.
+Steiner-Atlantic Corp. is a supplier of dry cleaning equipment, industrial laundry equipment and steam boilers to customers in the United States, the Caribbean and Latin American markets.
 Steiner-Atlantic Brokerage Corp. acts as a business broker to assist others seeking to buy or sell existing dry cleaning and coin laundry businesses.
 DRYCLEAN USA Development Corp. develops turn-key dry cleaning establishments for resale to third parties.